 - Utility Usage: Because continuous feed models use more electricity and water, people who live in drought areas or carefully track their water and electricity usage, may be concerned about the utility usage of the continuous feed machine.

-Batch Feed Models
+Batch Feed Garbage Disposals

 These machines require a rubber stopper to be inserted over the opening of the unit before it can be turned on.
 The stopper is equipped with a metal handle which you must turn to start the machine.

-- Safety: The inherent safety feature that requires insertion of the rubber drain stopper over the disposal before turning the unit on, makes the batch feed model the safest choice in waste disposals.
+- Safety: The inherent safety feature that requires the insertion of the rubber drain stopper over the disposal before turning the unit on, makes the batch feed model the safest choice in waste disposals.
 Many families, especially those with young children, will choose this type of disposal.
 The batch feed model also eliminates the chance that someone could drop a useful or valuable item into the machine while it’s running.

 - Noise: Since the rubber stopper does a better job muffling noise than a rubber shield, the batch-feed model tends to be quieter.